-In about a week’s worth of time we hit much of what spicy, saucy, New Orleans has to offer.
-As much as I wanted to dig into the town and do a sort of rock n roll/haunted Halloween insider’s guide, my stomach started to hurt after about day 2…and I have a toddler.
-The two main things to do in New Orleans are eat, and listen to jazz all night.
-The former two prohibited the latter two, so instead, I bring you the same New Orleans guide brought to you by most.
-What sets it apart from the others can only be Michael’s fabulous photography and of course…the Little Man.
+In just one week we hit most of what spicy, saucy New Orleans has to offer.
+I wanted to dig in for a jazzy, haunted Halloween insider’s guide, but my stomach hurt after day two and I have a toddler.
+The main attractions in New Orleans are eating and listening to jazz all night.
+The former two prohibited the latter two, so I offer the same New Orleans experience brought to you by most.

-This crazy place was the first neighborhood built in New Orleans in 1718, which we can most likely agree, was a LONG time ago.
-Since the whole neighborhood is a protected, historic landmark, it is really enjoyable just to wander around and ogle the (mostly colonial Spanish) architecture.
-Any place with a tucked away garden courtyard, will transport you.
+This crazy place was the first neighborhood built in New Orleans, all the way back in 1718.
+Since the whole neighborhood is a historic landmark it’s enjoyable simply to wander around and ogle the (mostly colonial Spanish) architecture.
+Any place with a tucked away garden courtyard will transport you.

-The other French Quarter classic is Cafe du Monde.
-Beignets doused in powdered sugar.
-Chicory flavored coffee.
+The other French Quarter classic is Cafe du Monde with beignets doused in powdered sugar and chicory flavored coffee.
 It’s always packed.
 Why wouldn’t it be?

 THE GARDEN DISTRICT

-What a treat to visit New Orleans’ poshest neighborhood on the day of Halloween.
-This part of the town was built when people wanted to get away from the French Quarter and have a little (a lot) more room to breathe.
-The area is famous for its huge Victorian mansions (some haunted), which were mostly decked out for potential trick-or-treaters.
+It was a treat to visit New Orlean’s poshest neighborhood the day of Halloween.
+This part of town was built when people wanted to get away from the French Quarter and have a little (a lot) more room to breathe.
+The area is famous for huge Victorian mansions-some of them haunted.
+Today they were still decked out for last night’s trick-or-treaters.

 THE WAREHOUSE DISTRICT